PTUA logo

 Lewis Mumford predicted in 1958 that Americans would discover that the highway program will, eventually, wipe out the very area of freedom that the private motorcar promised to retain for them.
 This warning has come to pass.
 Today, the car embodies the freedom to wait in traffic.
 Transportation choices hardly exist.
 Viable transit systems exist in only a few big cities, service is usually infrequent, inconvenient, and expensive, and is being drastically undermined by fare increases and service cutbacks.
 Gasoline is one of the few things that are cheaper today in real dollars than 20 years ago.
 Mass transit travel is many times more expensive.
 Development patterns make transit travel difficult, even for those who prefer it, and unavailable to most.

-Many of the things Gratz says about American cities also apply to Melbourne.
+Many of the things Gratz and Speck say about car-dependence in American cities also apply to Melbourne.
 There are many parts of our city, the outer suburbs in particular, where people are denied a free choice between transport modes.
 It is not that the residents of these suburbs have voluntarily chosen to drive everywhere; rather, the choice has been made for them by transport planners and other government bureaucrats who have systematically distorted transport choices in favour of the car.
-In present-day Melbourne it's almost impossible to believe that public transport could provide the same go-anywhere-anytime convenience that we associate with cars:
+In present-day Melbourne it’s almost impossible to believe that public transport could provide the same go-anywhere-anytime convenience that we associate with cars:

 Roads bring freedom for the individual